acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 ## 1.12 Troubleshooting

+### utterances without anchors

+Not every text we work with is complete.
+If an utterance is interpreted to be linked with an element outside the current text (excerpt), annotate 0 as anchor.
+This will often occur at the beginning of excerpted texts.

+If an utterance shows no discourse linking (`NoRel`), annotate TARGET as `_`

+### pairwise discourse markers

-- pairwise discourse markers: Annotate independently.
+Annotate independently.
 As both parts refer to each other, this creates a cycle in the annotation.

 	- (57.1) **On the one hand**, Mr. Front says, it would be misguided to sell into “a classic panic.” **On the other hand**, it’s not necessarily a good time to jump in and buy.
 (PDTB2, 2415)

+If there are contextual clues to link the first utterance to anything else in preceding discourse, annotate as such to avoid cycles in annotation.

-- discourse markers of attribution verbs: If a discourse marker is (correctly or not) attached to an attribution verb, but the main predicate of an utterance is a dependent of the attribution verb, this discourse marker is taken to refer to the main predicate.
+### discourse markers of attribution verbs

+If a discourse marker is (correctly or not) attached to an attribution verb, but the main predicate of an utterance is a dependent of the attribution verb, this discourse marker is taken to refer to the main predicate.
 The primary discourse marker is identified by means of the following preferences:

 	- MAIN CLAUSE > DEPENDENT CLAUSE > DEPENDENT of DEPENDENT CLAUSE
 	- within a clause: first > second

 	- (57.1') **On the one hand**, Mr. Front says, it would be misguided to sell into “a classic panic.”

+### multiple utterances as TARGET

-- Apparent cases of multiple utterance.
-In the following example, utterances 4.-7. constitute an elaboration of 3.
+Apparent cases of multiple utterance: In the following example, utterances 4.-7. constitute an elaboration of 3.
 However, we adopt the SDRT view on such constellations, that is, if 4 elaborates 3 and 5 elaborates 3, a narration relation hold between 4 and 5.
 Because we annotate the closest anchor for each utterance, only the narration is to be annotated, but not the elaboration.
 (Note that these are SDRT relations, but the argumentation holds for ISO 24617-8 labels, as well.)

 	(57.2)
 		1. Legal controversies in America have a way of assuming a symbolic significance far exceeding what is involved in the particular case.